skarlet-witcher/Organic-Shop/README.md

 <img width="960" alt="_20180927204404" src="https://user-images.githubusercontent.com/26427743/46170591-1780cc80-c296-11e8-885e-7b98e8f6c7b8.png">
 #### Edit Product
 click one edit link in the manage product and change the parmeters of the product.
 The product will be updated on the app.

+## References
+I would like to be strongly grateful for Mosh Hamedani's tutorial to help me finish the project and learn Angular. <br>
+**Mosh Hamedani's website**: https://codewithmosh.com/ <br>